HoGentTIN/dsai-glossary/README.md

 # Data Science & AI - Glossary

 Lijst van vaktermen die gebruikt worden in de cursus Data Science & AI, met vertaling tussen Nederlands en Engels.
+Als je fouten of onduidelijkheden opmerkt, aarzel niet deze te melden als een Issue!

 List of terms used in the the Data Science & AI course, with translation between Dutch and English.
+If you notice any errors or ambiguities, don't hesitate to report them as an Issue!